Domino (2005 film)

 Domino is a 2005 action crime film directed by Tony Scott with a screenplay by Richard Kelly from a story by Kelly and Steve Barancik.
 An international co-production between France, the United States, and the United Kingdom, the film is inspired by Domino Harvey, the English daughter of stage and screen actor Laurence Harvey, who became a Los Angeles bounty hunter.

-Its plot flashes back as Domino (Keira Knightley), fashion model turned bounty hunter, narrates how a $10 million robbery came about 36 hours before.
+Its plot flashes back as Domino (Keira Knightley), a fashion-model-turned-bounty-hunter, narrates how a $10 million robbery came about 36 hours before.
 Supporting actors include Mickey Rourke, Édgar Ramírez, Delroy Lindo, Mena Suvari, Mo'Nique, Lucy Liu, and Christopher Walken.
-The film is dedicated to Harvey, who died at age 35 from an overdose of fentanyl on June 27, 2005, a few months before the film was released.
+The film is dedicated to Harvey, who died at age 35 from an overdose of fentanyl on 27 June 2005, a few months before the film was released.
+The film received generally negative reviews from critics, who criticized its plot as overly complicated and excessive.
+The film bombed at the box office, making $23.5 million on an estimated $50 million budget.

 Plot

 Domino Harvey, a bounty hunter, has been arrested by the FBI, investigating the theft of $10 million from an armored truck.
-She is interviewed by criminal psychologist Taryn Mills and tells her everything she knows about the case.
+She is interviewed by criminal psychologist Taryn Mills who tells her everything she knows about the case.
 Domino explains her profession and the events leading up to the theft with Mills occasionally prompting her to give more detail.

 Domino is a former model living in Los Angeles who becomes a bounty hunter when, after being kicked out of college, she notices a newspaper advertisement for a bounty hunter training seminar.
-Her colleagues are Ed Moseby, Choco and Afghan driver Alf.
+Her colleagues are Ed Moseby, Choco, and Afghan driver, Alf.
 They are employed by Claremont Williams III, a bail bondsman who also runs an armored car business, and whose mistress, Lateesha Rodriguez, works for the California Department of Motor Vehicles.
 Lateesha's granddaughter Mica is suffering from a blood disease and needs an operation that costs $300,000.
 Claremont sets up the robbery of $10 million from Drake Bishop, the owner of the Stratosphere Hotel and Casino in Las Vegas and a client of Claremont.
 His bounty hunters would return the stolen money and collect a $300,000 finder's fee from Bishop.

 Lateesha has been running a counterfeit driver's license racket at the DMV.
 A teenager named Frances arrives at the DMV and asks Lateesha for fake licenses for himself, his brother, and two of their friends.
 The FBI are tipped about Lateesha's racket.
 They threaten to send her to jail unless she gives them information about Frances, whom they have been surveilling.
-Lateesha throws them off the trail by saying that Frances, his brother, and his two friends are going to commit the armored car robbery, when in reality she and Claremont are doing it themselves.
+Lateesha throws them off the trail by saying that Frances, his brother, and his two friends are going to commit the armored car robbery when in reality she and Claremont are doing it themselves.